ruiying-ocean/cgeniepy/publication/paper.md

 # Features
 ## A general interface to the cGENIE model output
 The first-order class for the users is the `GenieModel` class, which can be initialised by the path to the cGENIE model output directory.
 The class provides a `get_var` method to access the  time-slice variable stored in the netCDF format, and the `get_ts` method to render the time-series data stored in the ascii-based table format.
 Once being intialised, the class will automatically index the directory, which allows the users to access the target variable without specifying the exact path to the file.
+Finally, the class also supports the multiple model runs (i.e., model ensemble) and the multiple variable in a single model run.
+This could be useful to explore the results with different model parameterisations.

 ```python
 ## import the package